isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 > "On the east side of the entrance to the doctor’s office is the bronze bust of the late former director Hayashi Yoshinobu...
 >
-> Actually, it is the work of Funakoshi Yasutake, who made the statue of ‘Damin Disfigured’."
+> Actually, it is the work of Funakoshi Yasutake, who made the statue of ‘Damien Disfigured’."
 >
 > "It is too natural that the bust of Mr. Hayashi is realistic, capturing the features of the subject very well, but this realistic technique could be said to the statue of Damien..."
 >